rkinas/triton-resources/daily_challange/day2/readme.md

-# Vector Addition with Triton and PyTorch (with Benchmarking)
+# Puzzle3: Vector Addition with Triton and PyTorch (with Benchmarking)

 This repository demonstrates how to add two vectors element‑wise using a custom Triton GPU kernel and compares the performance with a PyTorch implementation.
 A benchmarking function is included to measure the average execution time for each method.

 ## Overview

-- **Triton kernel:** ustom GPU kernel that divides the input vectors into blocks and performs element‑wise addition.
+- **Triton kernel:** custom GPU kernel that divides the input vectors into blocks and performs element‑wise addition.
 - **PyTorch implementation:** simple vector addition using PyTorch’s built‑in tensor operations.
 - **Benchmarking function:** helper function that performs warm‑up runs and measures the average execution time over several iterations.